kamsingh11/Covid-19/README.md

 	 * Data type, data range constraints
 	 * Looking for missing data
 	 * Looking for inconsistencies in data
-	 * Visualizing the above to get a beteer insight in the uniformity or the inconsistencies
+	 * Visualizing the above to get a better insight in the uniformity or the inconsistencies
-	 * Understanding and comapring distribution through histograms, CDF, PMF and KDE plots
+	 * Understanding and comparing distribution through histograms, CDF, PMF and KDE plots
 	 * Visualizing relationshsips between the variables

    * Data Preparation